 I was able to introduce almonds, soaked and pressure-cooked beans, hot peppers, and even noodles made from chickpeas!
 Glorious.

 Some foods I still reacted to – eggs, walnuts, tomatoes, and flaxseeds (interestingly, all the same foods my children also have sensitivities or full-blown allergies to).
-I suspect my body may never tolerate these foods, unless I address each one specifically using something like NAET.
+I suspect my body has a deeper intolerance to these foods, which I may address on a later date using something like NAET.

 The good news is… this is where the MegaIgG2000 really showed its power and totally won me over.
 Within hours of taking the supplement, the inflammatory reaction from trying these foods died down significantly.
 Eggs once sent me into a full month flare, but with the IgG, I reduced it to 1, maybe 2 days.